LearnersGuild/guide/Phases/program-faqs.md

 #### How do learners access the curriculum for each phase?

 Visit the curriculum repo: [https://github.com/GuildCrafts/curriculum](https://github.com/GuildCrafts/curriculum. ).

 #### Are all learners required to submit a retrospective at the end of the week?

 Only Learners in Phases 3 and 4 are required submit weekly retrospectives.

+#### How do I get help?

+You can request help in your phase channel by typing:

+@phase-1-help

+@phase-2-help

+@phase-3-help

+@phase-4-help

+@phase-5-help